How to Launch Your Fashion Collection: Tips From TEG’s Specialists

-For example, “Brand X” has three fashion lines for women – luxury womenswear, ready to wear, and activewear.
+For example, “Brand X” has three fashion lines for women – luxury womenswear, ready-to-wear, and activewear.
 Within the three categories will be individual collections released according to the upcoming seasons.
 Ready to wear may have a collection released for spring/summer, fall/winter, resort, and pre-fall.
 The same is true of the luxury and activewear lines, give or take additional collections depending on the line’s needs.

-Now that we’ve sorted out the differences, let’s take a more in-depth look at what defines a fashion collection.
+Now that we’ve sorted out the differences let’s take a more in-depth look at what defines a fashion collection.
 Within these seasonal groups, it’s common to have coordinating separates that can be mixed and matched.
 The items therein will reflect the season and provide wearable options for your target audience.

-A complete fashion collection may take upwards of 18 months from start to finish, patience and perseverance are key.
+A complete fashion collection may take upwards of 18 months from start to finish.
+Patience and perseverance are key.
 So is a knack for predicting trends since your collection will need to be designed and produced several seasons in advance.
 Our in-house project manager is here to assist you in creating your calendar and timeline.
 They will also answer any questions you have on scheduling, logistics, and generalities.

 How to Design a Fashion Collection

 Holding the title of “head clothing designer” for your label means you’ll want to learn all there is to know about how to design a fashion collection.
-It’s helpful to first understand how garments are constructed so that when you meet with our patternmaker to discuss your designs, you’ll both be on the same page.
+It’s helpful first to understand how garments are constructed so that when you meet with our patternmaker to discuss your designs, you’ll both be on the same page.

 Having this basic understanding also helps with fabrication issues that may arise from your designs.
 Perhaps your collection hinges on a few standout pieces with unique details, but you later discover that these cannot be made based on the engineering of the garment.

 You can choose to create a small, medium, or large collection depending on your budget and audience.
-Small collections are somewhere around 10 to 12 pieces, medium around 18 to 20, and large around 25 to 35.
+Small collections are around 10 to 12 pieces, medium around 18 to 20, and large around 25 to 35.
 This is where the discipline of self-editing comes into play.
 Being able to identify which pieces in your collection are strongest and most practical in terms of style, wearability, and cohesiveness will allow you to narrow down your fashion collection to a reasonable size that caters to your audience.

 Creating a Successful Fashion Collection Will Take…

-Developing a clear vision and committing to it is one of the very first steps to creating a successful fashion collection.
+Developing a clear vision and committing to it is one of the first steps to creating a successful fashion collection.
 Cultivating your brand and the signature that sets you apart from the competition is what draws in your customer base.

 We discussed the ability to self-edit your collections, but it doesn’t stop there.
-You must decide whether you want to sell your fashion collection direct to consumer or have your collection picked up and sold commercially.
+You must decide whether you want to sell your fashion collection direct to consumers or have your collection picked up and sold commercially.